GOVERNING BODY – PERSONAL PROFILES

 HUGH HOGAN-FLEMING (Associate Member)

-Hugh is currently Interim Head of School at LDSM, having arrived as Deputy Headteacher in 2018.
-Prior to his appointment, Hugh was Assistant and Acting Deputy Headteacher at a primary school in Dorking.
-He has also taught in Kingston and Dorset, having begun his career at a village school with only 65 pupils!
+Hugh joined LDSM as Deputy Headteacher in 2018.
+Prior to his appointment, he was Assistant and Acting Deputy Headteacher at a primary school in Dorking.
+He has also taught in Kingston and Dorset, beginning his career at a village school with only 65 pupils!

 Hugh studied music at university and, having played for the National Children's Orchestra as a child, joined them as pastoral staff for their holiday courses, which inspired a desire to work full-time with children and young people.
 He remains involved with the organisation as a Course Manager during the holidays.

 Hugh lives in the south-east of the county with his wife, also a primary teacher, and their two young children.
-His role at school involves the day-to-day operations of the school; he also leads on assessment and RE.
+His role at school involves assisting Mrs Martin with the day-to-day operations of the school; he also leads on assessment, RE and aspects of computing and ICT support.
+He was Interim Head of School for two terms prior to Mrs Martin's appointment.

 SAMANTHA HOOKE (Foundation Governor)